Omoluabi1003/PtMatch/README.md

   of addresses to compare against the cleaned StAddy file.

-The goal is to clean the StAddy export so its columns match the St. Lucie file and then report which addresses in `ST LUCIE_2025-07-01.csv` are missing from the export.
+The goal is to clean the StAddy export so its columns match the St. Lucie file and then find all addresses that appear in the export but do not yet exist in `ST LUCIE_2025-07-01.csv`.

 ## Cleaning workflow